Jan Timman: Later career

-Timman continues to play actively.
-In 2004 he placed equal first in a tournament in Reykjavík and was equal second at Amsterdam.
+Timman continued to play actively.
+In 2004 he participated in a rapid tournament in Reykjavík and was equal second at Amsterdam.
 He played in the gold medal-winning Dutch team at the European Team Chess Championships in Gothenburg in 2005, alongside Loek van Wely, Ivan Sokolov, Sergei Tiviakov, and Erik van den Doel.
-In 2006 he won the Sigeman Tournament in Malmö Sweden and was second in the Howard Staunton Memorial in London.
+In 2006 he won the Sigeman Tournament in Malmö, Sweden and was second in the Howard Staunton Memorial in London.

+Personal life and death

+Timman married twice, and had a son and a daughter, Arthur and Dehlia, from his first marriage to a Dutch woman of Suriname origin.
+His daughter Dehlia has been politically active with the Democraten 66 party.
+Timman himself voted for the Labour Party.

+Timman died on 18 February 2026, at the age of 74, after being "seriously ill" for some time.

 Writings

-Timman is one of the chief editors of the magazine New In Chess.
-His book The Art of Chess Analysis (ISBN 1-85744-179-6) is widely considered one of the modern classics of chess literature.
-His Timman's Titans won the 2017 ECF Book of the Year.
-His other books include Timman's Selected Games (1995), Studies and Games (1996), Fischer, World Champion!
-(2002), an account of the 1972 World Championship, Power Chess with Pieces: The Ultimate Guide to the Bishops Pair & Strong Knights (2004), Botvinnik's Secret Games (2006), On the Attack: The Art of Attacking Chess According to the Modern Masters (2006), Curaçao 1962: The Battle of Minds That Shook the Chess World (2007), which covers the 1962 Candidates Tournament and The Art of the Endgame (My journeys in the Magical World Endgame Studies) (2011).
+Timman was one of the chief editors of the magazine New In Chess.
+His book The Art of Chess Analysis (1980) is widely considered one of the modern classics of chess literature.

+Timman's Titans won the 2017 ECF Book of the Year award.

+Other books authored by Timman include Studies and Games (1996); Fischer, World Champion!
+(2002), an account of the 1972 World Championship; Power Chess with Pieces: The Ultimate Guide to the Bishops Pair & Strong Knights (2004); Botvinnik's Secret Games (2006); On the Attack: The Art of Attacking Chess According to the Modern Masters (2006); Curaçao 1962: The Battle of Minds That Shook the Chess World (2007), which covers the 1962 Candidates Tournament; and The Art of the Endgame (2023).

-Style
+Edward Winter, commenting on the book Chess the Adventurous Way: Timman's Selected Games (1996), wrote, "[Timman] presents 80 of his games, annotated in characteristic brilliant style."

+Playing style

-Timman likes to challenge opponents directly in the areas of their strengths.
+Timman liked to challenge opponents directly in the areas of their strengths.
 Yasser Seirawan describes a game where Timman had an over-the-board inspiration to opt for a complicated game—the kind that Timman knew Seirawan really enjoyed—in spite of having prepared an equalizing variation beforehand.
 Timman's fearlessness has caused him to lose a lot of games, but also makes him a feared competitor because nobody likes to lose from their favourite positions.
 Raymond Keene described Timman's playing style as that of "a fighter, in the mould of Emanuel Lasker".

-He has always adopted a wide and varied opening repertoire, playing an array of different systems as both White and Black.
+He always adopted a wide and varied opening repertoire, playing an array of different systems as both White and Black.
 When he first reached the world class level in the 1970s, this was relatively unusual, with most elite grandmasters deploying a more narrowly focused range of openings, but it is now the norm.